ashishlal/GettingAndCleaningData/README.md

 2. Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-3. The following are the submission files - run_analysis.R: R script used to create tidy data README.md: this file cCodeBook.md: a code book that describes the variables, the data, and any transformations or work that performed to clean up the data
+3. The following are the submission files: run_analysis.R: R script used to create tidy data README.md: this file cCodeBook.md: a code book that describes the variables, the data, and any transformations or work that performed to clean up the data

-4. The following files from the original data set are used in creating the tidy_data- test\subject_test.txt test\y_test.txt test\X_test.txt
+4. The following files from the original data set are used in creating the tidy_data: test\subject_test.txt test\y_test.txt test\X_test.txt